Veteran Salute: Byron Bayers raises top notch Hereford cattle after Air Force service

 The military man

 He joined the Air Force ROTC at the University of Montana with high hopes.
-But they said his vision wasn't good enough, and never let him get in the cockpit.
+But they said his vision wasn't good enough, and never let him climb into the cockpit.

 The 87-year-old rancher tells that he eventually did learn to man a plane and spent 55 years flying them.

-With World War II still fresh, the young rancher knew there was a good chance of being drafted and he figured that by joining the ROTC he could choose his destiny.
+With World War II still fresh, the young rancher knew when he turned 18, there was a good chance of being drafted and he figured that by joining the ROTC he could choose his destiny.

 "Most of the time the draft was an army deal.
 You didn't have much choice."
 So Bayers signed up for the Air Force ROTC with dreams of flying.